rtp-aws/devpost_aws_disaster_response/README.md

 https://devpost.com/software/todo-ot17ds

-# MvpRc1
+# MVPRC1

+This is the webapp which is the frontend.
+MVPRC1 identifies the cameras used for model training and prediction.
+Currently its just a viewer but as of 20220121 it has SSL and is prepped for S3 access with cognitio for unauthenticated users to access S3 and hosted ML models.

 [webapp](http://mvprc1.rtp-aws.org/)

 # About the repo

-File are mostly kept in directories.
-Each directory should have a README.md Maintain notes about the directory there.
+Each directory has a README.md.
+Each directory has a Makefile.
+Operations for the directory are makefile targets.

-* `bin/` scripts and crontab for webscrape
+* `bin/` Scripts and crontab for webscrape, sampling and S3 upload scripts are here.
-* `imgs/`  images used by markdown files
+* `imgs/`  Images used by markdown files
-* `raw_data/` raw pull of data by the webscrape script.
+* `raw_data/` Raw pull of data by the webscrape script.
 These are put in git so that everyone is working with the same data.
-Please don't update this directory
+Please don't update this directory.
+* `webapp/`  webapp releases written in HTML/CSS/Javascript via Node.js.
+* `python/`  .py files and jupyter notebooks.
-* `matlab/`  sample matlab experiments
+* `matlab/`  Sample matlab experiments.
-* `R/`  sample R experiments
+* `R/`  Sample R experiments.
-* `docs/`  docs
+* `docs/`  Notes on how everything works is here.
-* `python/`  .py files and jupyter notebooks
-* `webapp/`  webapp releases
+* `secrets`  encrypted keys for authentication.
+* `groundtruth` AWS SageMaker Ground Truth notes and scripts.
+* `rekognition` AWS Rekognition notes and scripts.
+* `video` Any videos are put here.
+These are for time lapse of my personal camera showing a sidewalk seam.

 # Quickstart for contributors